GameTec-live/ChameleonUltraGUI/.github/ISSUE_TEMPLATE/bug_report.md

  - Connection type: [e.g. BLE]
  - Chameleon firmware commit: [e.g. 00aa00aa]

+**Also required**:

+- [ ] - I've upgraded app to latest app version

+- [ ] - I've upgraded Chameleon firmware to latest version

+- [ ] - I've searched and verified that there is no already created issues

 **Additional context**
 Add any other context about the problem here.